 This blueberry syrup recipe couldn't be easier and there are just three ingredients in this blueberry simple syrup.
 All you need is:

 - Granulated Sugar

 - Fresh Blueberries

 It couldn't be easier to make this simple syrup!
 Follow these directions and be sure to check out my video tutorial and you'll see how simple it is!

-Start by putting water, sugar, and blueberries into a saucepan and bringing to a boil.
+Start by putting water, sugar, and cup of blueberries into a saucepan and bringing to a boil.

 Once mixture is boiling, lower to a simmer and let simmer for 10-15 minutes, until blueberries have burst and mixture has thickened into a syrup.

 I think blueberries bursting is one of the prettiest sights!